ggn1/Dissertation-TCD/Microworld/Docs/app/World Rules.md

 Felling a tree sparks the following events.
 * Felling a tree costs a certain amount of money $F_{fell}$.
 * Let 25% (roots (21.3% - [(H. He et. al, 2018)](https://www.researchgate.net/publication/344244004_Allometric_biomass_equations_for_12_tree_species_in_coniferous_and_broadleaved_mixed_forests_Northeastern_China)) + the stump and some foliage + branches) of that tree remains on land while the rest of it is harvested.
-* The tree that is harvested, is used.
+* The tree that is harvested, is sold and used.
 	* 50% of the tree is used to generate energy.
 All the carbon in this portion of the tree is immediately released back into the environment.
 	* The remaining portion of the harvested tree is used as lumber.
 The carbon in this portion of the tree is locked away and removed from the world.
 ### Planting